India – The State of Affairs

 At the bottom of it all, guess more than anything else, we Indians lack self-respect.

-Take any small attack on Israel or on Israelis in the past, and you’d know what or how a nation should be towards its citizens.
-They’d hit back so hard, not only would it not instill fear in the enemy, but it would also cultivate a sense of belonging and reciprocated respect for their country.
+Take any small attack on Israel or on Israelis in the past.
+It would tell you what or how a nation should be towards its citizens.
+They’d hit back so hard, not only would it not instill fear in the enemy, but also cultivate a sense of belonging among their citizens.

 Reminds me of a hilarious dialog from the movie ‘Bad Company‘ which describes the incompetence, if I may, of the concerned authorities.
 In the movie, the hero, Chris Rock tells the head of an FBI team, “Man, you guys can’t even find Saddam Hussein!
-You know, if you told a woman, right now at 8:00 in the morning, that her husband was sleeping with Saddam Hussein, she’d be able to find Saddam by 8:00 that night, and say “Saddam, don’t you ever come around my house no more!”
+If you told a woman at 8 in the morning, that her husband was sleeping with Saddam Hussein, she’d find Saddam by 8 that night!”

-And yet, after the brave Indian cops who nabbed the terrorist in the hope of his trial and execution, all we still have is, the misfortune of having to read about the inane tantrums of the damn terrorist, two years after the crime.
+Look at it from the point of view of the brave Indian cops who nabbed the terrorist in hope of a trial and execution.
+To witness or read about the inane tantrums of the damn terrorist, two years after the crime.